 - Again, as usual, bring lots of water.
 Sometimes this trail is actually closed because of heat, but it’s still incredibly hot when it is open.
 Water.
 Lots of water.

-- The hike into Pastel Canyon is about two miles.
+- The hike into Pastel Canyon is about two miles round trip.
 The Fire Wave is similar.

 - Tennis shoes are also way better that sandals because of hot sand.

 - I would combine these two hikes.
 Starting at Pastel Canyon, follow that and eventually go up onto the rocks and continue across on there to the Fire Wave.
 Or do it the other way around.
 Go down into Pastel Canyon from the Fire Wave.

 - Go early in the morning or closer to sunset if you’re visiting in the summer.
 The temperatures will be a lot better.